 Contingencies in real estate are conditions that have to be met in order for a real estate contract to be valid and binding.
 Both the buyer and seller must agree to these contingencies and sign the contract to make the conditions binding.

-There are standard categories of contingencies every seller should expect to see in an offer to purchase real estate: title, inspection, and - unless the offer is all cash - appraisal and loan.
+Every seller should expect to see standard contingencies in an offer to purchase real estate: title, inspection, and - unless the offer is all cash - appraisal, and loan.

 Let's take a closer look at what all the common real estate contingencies do.

 Selling a house by yourself is HARD.
 That's why we've partnered with Clever Real Estate, a free service that matches you with trusted agents AND helps you save thousands.
 You'll get full service for just 1% in listing fees, meaning you'd save $8,000 on a $400,000 home sale.
 Learn how much you can save today!

 Find out how much you can save with Clever!